Abis ibn Abi Shabib al-Shakiri

 Abis ibn Abi Shabib al-Shakiri (Arabic: عابس بن ابي شبيب الشاکري) was injured in the Battle of Siffin and martyrs of Karbala.

 Lineage

 Abis was from Banu Shakir clan of the great Banu Hamdan tribe.
 People of his tribe were brave ones at war and thus Arabs called them Fatayan al-Sabah, meaning "the Youths of the Morning". his father has been recorded as Shabib, Habib, Shibth or Layth.
 Abis was perfect in the good qualities of his tribe.
 He was one of the Shia noblemen and their chiefs.
 Abis was among the lovers of the Ahl al-Bayt and the followers of Ali ibn Abi Talib who loved him exceptionally.

 Supporting Ali ibn Abi Talib

-Abis joined Ali ibn Abi talib in Saffin Battle and injured on his forehead in the Battle of Siffin, the mark of which remained on his forehead forever.
+Abis joined Ali ibn Abi talib in the Battle of Siffin and injured on his forehead in the Battle of Siffin, the mark of which remained on his forehead forever.

 Supporting Muslim ibn Aqil

 After Muslim ibn Aqil entered Kufa, he went to the house of Mukhtar ibn Abi Ubayd.
 The Shia of Kufa gathered there.
 Muslim read the letter of Husayn to them, hearing which they started weeping.
 In this gathering, Abis was the first person who arose and after Praising and Glorifying Allah said, “Now then!
 I do not speak for the people, nor am I aware as to what is concealed in their hearts, and thus I do not want to deceive you.
 By Allah!
 I only say that which is in my heart.
 By Allah!
 I shall respond to you whenever you call out, and shall fight your enemies by your side.
 And in your presence I shall strike them with the sword until I meet Allah, and I do not intend anything except Allah’s favor (in lieu of all this).”
 Then, Habib ibn Muzahir stood up and announced his readiness for helping Husayn.
 The speeches these two persons prepared the ground for allegiance of people and more than 18 thousand people gave allegiance to Muslim.